pygrum/karmine/README.md

 # Karmine

 Karmine is a C2 server written in Go.
-It handles requests from a bot/backdoor ('Karma'), which has built-in dropping, exfiltration and anti-analysis / sandboxing features.
+It handles requests from a bot/backdoor ('Karma'), which has built-in dropping, exfiltration and AV evasion features.
 All communication happens over mTLS, with transferred objects AES-encrypted to avoid detection.
-Karma instances are run entirely in memory via [Process Injection](https://github.com/pygrum/karmine/karl/runpe/README.md).
+Karma instances are run entirely in memory via [Process Injection](https://github.com/pygrum/karmine/tree/main/karl/runpe).

 ## Why?